The value of storage in electricity distribution: The role of markets: Problem description and optimization model

 \subsection{Operating cost}

-Each planning period consists of~$J$ operating periods, think of days, which themselves consist of~$K$ subperiods, think of hours.
-We differentiate supply from demand.
+Each planning period consists of~$J$ operating periods, \eg, days, which themselves consist of~$K$ subperiods, \eg, hours.
+We distinguish electricity supply from demand, so that all operating decisions are nonnegative.
 On the supply side, $y^\mathrm{s}_{rnjkc}$ denotes the power supplied by resource $r \in \set{R}$ in subperiod~$k$ of operating period~$j$ of planning period~$n$ under contingency~$c$.
-Similarly, $y^\mathrm{d}_{rnjkc}$ denotes the power consumed by resource $r \in \set{D}$.
-The set $\set{D} \coloneq \{\mathrm{g}, \mathrm{\ell}, \mathrm{s}\}$ contains exogenous load~($\mathrm{\ell}$), in addition to grid and storage demand.
-As we distinguish supply from demand, all operating decisions are nonnegative.
+Similarly, $y^\mathrm{d}_{rnjkc}$ denotes the power consumed by resource $r \in \set{D} \coloneq \{\mathrm{g}, \mathrm{\ell}, \mathrm{s}\}$.
+In addition to grid and storage demand, the set $\set{D}$ contains electric load~($\mathrm{\ell}$), \ie, the exogenous electricity demand from customers of the distribution company.

 We assume linear operating costs in all periods~$\set{J}$ ($\vert \set{J} \vert = J$) and subperiods~$\set{K}$ ($\vert \set{K} \vert = K$),

 where $T_{c}$ is a probability-weighted time duration and $p^\mathrm{s}_{rnjk}$ and $p^\mathrm{d}_{rnjk}$ are prices for supply and demand, respectively.
 The operating decisions must obey the following constraints.
 In every subperiod, supply must equal demand, \ie,